Online English tutor for interview prep

 Coordinating Conjunctions (FANBOYS)

-Jonna Mae taught 20 days ago
+Jonna Mae taught about 1 month ago

 The tutor and student worked on improving pronunciation and spelling of challenging English words, focusing on syllable stress and common mispronunciations.
 The student practiced reading and spelling several vocabulary items, with the tutor providing targeted feedback and corrections for future practice.